Pineapple and beach in Zanzibar, Tanzania

 What currency do they use in Tanzania?

 There are ATMs in most cities and towns, but these can be unreliable.
 Don't expect to find ATMs in national parks.
-There's usually a withdrawal limit of TZS 400,000 (around $170) per transaction at ATMs, and please note that the withdrawal fee on foreign cards can be hefty.
+Also, note that there's usually a withdrawal limit of TZS 400,000 (around $170) per transaction at ATMs, and please note that the withdrawal fee on foreign cards can be hefty.

 If you want to exchange any Tanzanian shillings back into dollars at the end of your trip, this will need to be done before you leave the country.